prior-technology/TransformerAlgebra/doc/speculation.md

 2. Would outer products be useful for tracking which subspaces attention heads care about?
 3. How does the residual stream's high dimensionality enable superposition of features?
 4. Should $T_2(c)$ mean block 2 alone, or blocks 1-2 composed?
 (Resolve via examples)
+5. Can "position $j$ is head of span $[a,b]$" be defined via attention/residual properties?
+6. Do multi-token words show characteristic attention or residual patterns?